-i.
+Updated indicator data by August 2019 and as data is collected or updated thereafter i.
 Congestion Management Process (CMP)

-The Congestion Management Process (CMP) identifies areas with existing or future congestion, includes strategies or projects to address the congestion, and monitors the effectiveness after implementation.
-The existing CMP (Appendix E in the 2015-2035 RTSP) will be revised to address comments and corrective actions from FHWA and FTA in their Planning Certification Review of 2017.
-The CMP will also be modified to align with the new federal guidance and regulations concerning performance-based planning.
+The Congestion Management Process (CMP) identifies areas with existing congestion for forecasts of future congestion, recommends strategies or projects to address the congestion, and monitors the effectiveness after implementation.
+The CMP in the 2015 RTSP (Appendix E) received an update to address comments and corrective actions from FHWA and FTA in their Planning Certification Review of 2017 and ideas from the MPO Peer Review in November 2018, including a Plan for Corrective Action (PCA) that has five action items.
+The PCA activities began in March 2019 with the first meeting of the Congestion Management Working Group.
+The PCA will continued to be followed, resulting in a draft CMP that will be sent to FHWA.
+During 2019-2020, SKATS will undertake any remaining activities in the PCA and CMP.

-SKATS has worked over the years to develop our data capabilities.
-Recent years saw efforts to systematically collect traffic counts via traffic cameras on the major regional arterials; analyze travel time on the CMP corridors using iPEMS with HERE data; pilot testing of BlueTooth/WiFi readers for measuring vehicular travel time; and working with the transit district on collecting transit ridership data.
+A CMP is reliant on having good data about congestion.
+SKATS has continually worked over the years to develop the MPO's data collection and analysis capabilities.
+Recent years saw efforts to systematically collect traffic counts via traffic cameras on the major regional arterials and analyzing travel time on the CMP corridors using ODOT's iPEMS analytical package that uses HERE data.
+In 2019, BlueTooth/WiFi readers will be initially installed along a subset of the corridors for measuring vehicular travel time. and working with the transit district on collecting transit ridership data.

-- 1. Report and analysis of travel times along CMP corridors using iPEMS data See also Section IV C. System Monitoring and Reporting (Activity #4) - 2.
-Use CMP as one element for selecting projects for the RTSP and TIP ii.
+- 1. Use the PCA and revised CMP to analyze congestion and develop strategies. - 2.
+Report and analysis of travel times along CMP corridors using iPEMS data See also Section IV C. System Monitoring and Reporting (Activity #4) - 3.
+Continue to coordinate with city of Salem as they install and collect initial data with BlueTooth/Wifi readers - 4.
+Refine the CMP following the activities in the Action Plan - 5.
+Use CMP as one element for selecting projects the TIP Update ii.
 Metropolitan Intelligent Transportation System (ITS)